Cosmology is the study of the Universe and its components, how it formed,

 sacrifices and gifts to the spirits, human beings gained control of the

-living earth, water, wind and fire, into which men and women projected their
+of the living earth, water, wind and fire, into which men and women

-own emotions and motives as the guiding forces, the kind of world one finds
+projected their own emotions and motives as the guiding forces, the kind of

 Later in history, 5,000 to 20,000 years ago, humankind begins to organize

 themselves and develop what we now call culture.
 A greater sense of permanence

 in your daily existences leads to the development of myths, particularly